tarunbatra/password-validator/README.md

 ```

-## Validations
+## Rules
-Validations supported as of now are:
+Rules supported as of now are:

 |     Rules      |               Descriptions                                       |
 |:---------------|:-----------------------------------------------------------------|